nholthaus/units/README.md

 # `<cmath>` Functions

-The `units` library include unit type-safe wrapped versions for almost all of the `<cmath>` functions, _including_ the C++11 extensions.
+The `units` library includes unit type-safe wrapper versions for almost all of the `<cmath>` functions, _including_ the C++11 extensions.
 These functions can be found through ADL.
 The `units` library versions don't conflict with `<cmath>`, and it's possible to use both libraries in the same code.

 The wrapped functions ensure that only the proper unit types are accepted into the functions, and that the return value type matches the expected units, all without needing to resort to the type-unsafe `value()` member.

 In _rare_ cases, the overload resolution for a given type may be ambiguous.
-If so, simply fully-qualifiey the function with `units::`, e.g.
+If so, simply fully-qualify the function with `units::`, e.g.

 ```cpp
 meter_t x(2.0);